emarsden/pg-el/README.md

 - [YugabyteDB](https://yugabyte.com/): last tested against version 2.23.
 Mostly working though the `pg_sequences` table is not implemented so certain tests fail.
 YugabyteDB does not have full compatibility with PostgreSQL SQL, and for example `GENERATED ALWAYS AS` columns are not supported, and `LISTEN` and `NOTIFY` are not supported.
+It does support certain extensions such as pgvector, however.

-- [CrateDB](https://crate.io/): last tested with version 5.9.4.
+- [CrateDB](https://crate.io/): last tested with version 5.9.5.
 CrateDB does not support rows (e.g.
   `SELECT (1,2)`), does not support the `time`, `varbit`, `bytea`, `jsonb` and `hstore` types, does not handle a query which only contains an SQL comment, does not handle various PostgreSQL functions such as `factorial`, and does not return a correct type OID for text columns in rows